 The Terms of Reference of the Committee contain principles of scrutiny that enable it to operate in the best traditions of non-partisan legislative scrutiny.
-These traditions have been developed since the first Australian scrutiny of bills committee of the Australian Senate commenced scrutiny of bills in 1982.
+These traditions have developed since the first Australian scrutiny of bills committee of the Australian Senate commenced scrutiny of bills in 1982.
 They are precedents and traditions followed by all Australian scrutiny committees.

-The Charter of Human Rights and Responsibilities Act 2006 provides that the Committee must consider any Bill introduced into Parliament and must report to the Parliament whether the Bill is incompatible with human rights.
+The Charter of Human Rights and Responsibilities Act 2006 provides that the Committee must consider any Bill introduced into Parliament and must report to the Parliament whether the Bill is incompatible with Human Rights.

-Alert Digest No 3 of 2015 was tabled on 14 April 2015.
+Alert Digest No 9 of 2022 was tabled on 21 June 2022.